Skip to content

 Compare calls avoided, corrections, repeat app orders, web orders and staff review time after the first wave.

-Bring one current customer, their usual products, account prices, delivery notes and a recent messy order so the app decision is tested against real work.
+Use one current customer account, usual products, account prices, delivery notes and a recent awkward order to show the app against real work.